 Knee replacement surgery is a procedure to reduce pain caused by arthritis or other conditions in the knee joint.
-As we age, cartilage in the knee can be worn away, resulting in inflammation.
+As we age, the cartilage in the knee can be worn away, resulting in inflammation.
 The process is usually gradual and may take months or even years for it to progress from a mild to a severe level.
 In a knee replacement at our Pinehurst, NC surgical center, Dr. John Moore replaces the hinged joint of the knee with a metal-on-plastic artificial knee joint.
 He performs both total Knee replacement and revision knee replacements.

-Conditions that lead to Knee Pain
+Conditions That Cause Knee Pain

 Knee pain can stem from several conditions.
 Below are some of the most common causes of severe knee pain:

-Osteoarthritis of the Knee Replacement
+• Osteoarthritis of the Knee

 Osteoarthritis of the knee joint is a degenerative type of arthritis that most often occurs in patients 50 years or older.
 It occurs when the cartilage of the knee begins to wear away gradually joint space between the bones of the knee joint decreases.
 As this occurs, X-Rays will reveal bone on bone in the knee joint.
 Osteoarthritis develops at a slow pace with increasing pain over time.